rsdoiel/antenna/socal_north.md

 date: 2025-02-11, updated: 2025-02-11, from: The LAist

-Attorneys general from 22 states had filed a lawsuit seeking to block the policy that would dramatically change NIH's grant-making terms by limiting how much it will disburse for costs such as equipment and administration.
+Attorneys general from 22 states had filed a lawsuit seeking to block the policy that would dramatically change NIH's grant-making by limiting how much it will disburse for overhead costs.

 <br>